UGI Packaging Professional Eco-Friendly Food Packaging Solutions Manufacturer

 Product Range Overview: 6 Structural Categories

-UGI Packaging manufactures 6 structural categories of thermal delivery bags across 45+ active SKUs, serving restaurants, food delivery platforms, bakeries, and catering businesses across Europe, North America, and Southeast Asia — all from a single ISO 9001-certified facility in Guangzhou, China.
+UGI Packaging manufactures a complete range of thermal takeout and delivery bags across 6 structural categories and 45+ active SKUs, serving restaurants, food delivery platforms, bakeries, and catering businesses across Europe, North America, and Southeast Asia.

 custom logo non-woven insulated thermal takeout delivery bags UGI Packaging manufacturer